 Individual pressure regulator

-Packaged combination units are a practical choice for most industrial applications, whether FR only or complete FRL.
-The selection criteria are similar to the individual components, except that the combined pressure and flow performance becomes the only consideration.
+Packaged combination units are practical for most industrial applications, whether FR only or complete FRL.
+The selection criteria are similar to the individual components, except that only the combined pressure and flow performance are considered.